All Products

 An exact retrieval function for cosine distance.

-You can check the execution plan to determine whether a SQL statement uses a vector index.
+You can view the execution plan to check whether the SQL statement uses a vector index.
 If the plan contains "Vector Filter", the index is used successfully.
 For more information, see EXPLAIN and EXPLAIN ANALYZE.

 SELECT